asanyal/uvnavigation/README.md

 Procedure:

 Incorporate these 2 projects separately into your IDE.
+From trunk-latest, select 'libosm', 'osmnavigation' and 'traveling-salesman' into your IDE.
+From core, select osmosis-core.
 The following are the project Dependencies:

 1. libosm - depends on osmosis-core.jar which is generated from the Osmosis-Core project.
 Building libosm generates libosm.jar.